hosua/Blackjack/README.md

  To play this online, click [here](https://replit.com/talk/share/Blackjack/139070).
 ### NOTE: If the colors work for you out of the box, you can ignore the instructions below.

 On Pycharm, colors work by default.
-On Mintty (Git Bash's default) colors will display properly by default as well.
+On VSCode, colors will display properly by default as well.

 There are many other methods to get color working, these are just a few examples.